-- Read the course information in this packet and through the links (Google Doc version is available on Google Classroom). - Read Chapters 1-2 (A New World, Beginnings of English America) in Give Me Liberty and take notes in the proper format ("see how to take notes" handout). - o Online textbook access code if needed (XNM-RTE-KPF) or (JCP-LNF-RTX) - Complete the Secondary and Primary Sources Activity Packet. - Complete the Test Study Guide.
+- Read the course information in this packet and through the links (Google Doc version is available on Google Classroom). - Read Chapters 1-2 (A New World, Beginnings of English America) in Give Me Liberty and take notes in the proper format ("see how to take notes" handout). - Complete the Secondary and Primary Sources Activity Packet. - Complete the Test Study Guide.